BenGravell/spinningup-helper/windows_guide.md

 - See https://stackoverflow.com/questions/46548339/tensorflow-tensormul0-shape-dtype-int32

 ### Install standard packages
-- We are doing this now to isolate install potential problems from the more complicated packages later.
+- We are installing these standard packages after PyTorch and TensorFlow to prevent potential problems from PyTorch and TensorFlow.
-- These packages are well-developed so you should not have any trouble installing these.
 - IMPORTANT: Install these in two separate groups to avoid issues with
 - > LinkError: post-link script failed for package ...
 - `conda install ipython numpy scipy pandas matplotlib=3.1.1 seaborn=0.8.1`